The Young Victoria: Release

 Momentum Pictures handled distribution of The Young Victoria in the United Kingdom.
 The film's world premiere was held on 5 February 2009 at the 59th Berlin International Film Festival while its UK premiere was held in London's Leicester Square on 3 March, though the film was shown in the small market town of Bridport, Dorset two days before this on 1 March 2009 in the Electric Palace Theatre, of which Julian Fellowes is a patron.
 The film was released in British cinemas on 6 March 2009.
 On its opening week in the UK The Young Victoria grossed £1,016,053, and earned a total of £4,538,697 over its six-week run.

-A bidding war erupted over its US release, and American distribution studio Apparition on the behalf of Sony Pictures Worldwide Acquisitions Group won the rights to the film.
+A race over US rights to Victoria film heated up over its US release, and American distribution studio Apparition on the behalf of Sony Pictures Worldwide Acquisitions Group won the rights to the film.
 At the time, Apparition executive Bob Berney noted the film is "very audience friendly and commercial."
 The Young Victoria earned US$160,069 on its initial US release on 18 December 2009, where it opened in twenty theatres.
 It expanded nationwide on Christmas Day, and grossed US$11,001,272 by the end of its theatrical run.